georgegeorgitsis/csv-parser/README.md

 1. The user POSTs a csv file with key `images` to `DOMAIN/image/insert`.
 2. The application receives and saves the posted csv file locally.
 3. A new request is saved into database with UUID and status `in_progress`
-4. Opens the saved csv file and loops through each row/image.
+4. The application opens the saved csv file and loops through each row/image.
 5. Sanitizes and validates rows (fields + URL syntax).
 6. Checks if there are duplicates in picture title fields and replaces if so.
 7. Each valid row/image from csv file with status `in_progress`, is pushed into array in order to batch insert into db.
 8. Insert all `in_progress` images into db.

-### Quick Explanation
+### Quick Explanation of POST
 In order to upload big data and large csv files, the application was designed in a way that could handle them.

 Instead of validating the existence and download each image in real-time-process (2 processes that need time to be executed), the application saves in db the records with a picture_title field and a valid URL by syntax.